marksweissma/donatello/_sources/quickstart.rst.txt

 Donatello is available on pypi

+(currently test pypi until release)

 .. code:: bash

-   pip install donatello
+   pip install -i https://test.pypi.org/simple/ donatello

-This guide starts with a simple classification problem and explains how to use donatello
+This guide starts with a simple classification problem and provides an introduction to donatello

+For learning more about how to build modeling graphs or more advanced & power usage features see subsequent sections and notebooks

 Overview
 ========